Phone icon. Need help? Call us on 0800 085 7371

 CARING FOR ELDERLY

-If your elderly loved one has been in the hospital and is ready to be discharged, it’s very common to have mixed feelings about what comes next.
+If your elderly loved one has been in hospital and is ready to be discharged, it’s very common to have mixed feelings about what comes next.

-It’s often a big relief for someone to come home from the hospital, back to their own environment where they feel comfortable and are surrounded by their own things.
+It’s often a big relief for someone to come home from hospital, and back to their own environment where they feel comfortable and surrounded by their own things.
 But if they live independently, it can be a major concern for them, as well as family members and friends - especially worrying about how they’ll manage and what can be done to help keep them safe and well.

-In this article, we share some steps you can take before an older relative is discharged from the hospital to help ensure they have the support they need at home, and you have peace of mind when you can’t be with them.
+In this article, we share some steps you can take before an older relative is discharged from the hospital to ensure they have the support they need at home, and you have peace of mind when you can’t be with them.

 Jump to: